SARAESSAM/aws-scalable-web-architecture/README.md

      •	CloudFront CDN for caching and latency reduction

-     •	RDS Multi-AZ for resilient database services
+     •	RDS Multi-AZ for resilient database services.

-     •	AWS WAF for application-layer protection
+     •	AWS WAF for application-layer protection.

-     •	Systems Manager Session Manager for secure administration
+     •	Systems Manager Session Manager for secure administration.

-     •	CloudWatch + SNS for observability and alerting
+     •	CloudWatch + SNS for observability and alerting.

-     • Nat Gateway for outbound Internat access
+     • Nat Gateway for outbound Internat access for Web and DB servers.

-     • IAM for Access Managment
+     • IAM role for Access Managment instead of hardcoded credentials to allow EC2 access SSM and cloud watch.

    The design follows AWS Well-Architected Framework principles: